maitzeth/maitzeth/README.md

 <h1 align="center">Hi 👋, I'm Andre Ivan</h1>
 <p align="center">
   I'm a Software Engineer, currently based in Argentina.
-With over 9 years of experience in web development, I've been providing expert consultancy services to a big number clients and companies.
+With over 9 years of experience in web development, I have been providing expert consultancy services to numerous clients and companies.
 </p>
 <p align="center">
-As a Front End developer, I love crafting seamless user experiences and interfaces with beautiful and developer-friendly code.
+I'm a Software Engineer that's passionate about building UI's and love crafting seamless user experiences and interfaces with beautiful and developer-friendly code.
 Over the past couple of years, my main focus has been around Design Systems, Performance, Accessibility in Web Development using React and its ecosystem.
 </p>
 <p align="center">
-This doesn't mean I don't like to work with Back End technologies.
-However, I'm a pragmatic person :)
+My strongest skills are around frontend development.
+However, I'm a pragmatic person :) so i can also tackle backend work.
 </p>
 <p align="center">
-I'd like to create software solutions that leave an impact on both users, businesses and developers.
+I like to create software solutions that leave an impact on both users, businesses and developers.
 </p>

 <hr style="margin-bottom: 20px;" />